cuhksam/emnlp2019.github.io/_pages/participants.md

 - Canap&eacute;s at the [welcome reception](#welcome-reception) on Monday, November 4th, for registered main-conference participants.
 - A buffet dinner as part of the [social event](#social-event) on Wednesday, November 6th, for registered main-conference participants.

-For lunch, participants may order lunch boxes or visit one of the [nearby restaurants](../downloads/nearby-restaurants-information.pdf).
+For lunch, participants may order lunch boxes or visit one of the [nearby restaurants](../downloads/nearby-restaurants-information.pdf) (84MB PDF).